daniil-belikau/VizioWAS/README.md

 * **--ancol** *<*name*>* If the input file contains a column that determines whether a data point is significant, specify this argument.
 If not specified, Bonferonni significance test will be performed on the dataset.
 * **--anvar** *<*name*>* Name of column used to annotate significant points.
 * **--anlim** *<*limit*>* The maximum number of annotations per figure.
 If not specified, unlimited annotationspermitted.

+### Editing figures

+If the automatically generated figures are not satisfactory (e.g. overlapping annotations), they can be edited manually.
+Note however, that this requires making your **figure public**.
+To edit figures manually:

+1) Specify **--output_format** to be *studio*.

+2) Locate the html file generated from that script call and open it.

+3) On the upper right hand corner of the figure, find and press the *edit in chart studio* button (icon showing a floppy disk).

+4) A new tab with an online editing studio will be opened, containing the figure.
+Most aspects of the figure can be edited here in a visual and interactive way, inlcuding annotation placement.

+5) Once all the edits are done, the figure needs to be saved.
+Click the blue *Save* button on the left sidebar.

+6) Name the plot, and set the privacy selector to **Public**, then press *Save*.

+7) To export the edited figure, click *Export* on the left sidebar, and choose *Image* for static plot or *HTML* for an interactive plot.
+When creating a static plot, to ensure that it is high quality, adjust the scale factor to *2x* or *3x*.